petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 The following IP's are cached locally:

 1. Every IP identified as spam and triggering the terminate-the-connection threshold.
+Either identified by Stop Forum Spam or Project Honey Pot.
 1. Every clean IP.

 Only returning IP's that were previously identified as spammer and who's connection was terminated will update their last seen date in the caching system.